 If you have turned on your garden tap for the first time in a while to find it isn’t working, there could be several reasons for this.
 The most probable cause is either the washer needs replacing or the tap body itself needs servicing.
 The worst-case scenario would be the complete outside tap needs replacing, but fear not, it is a relatively simple job for a professional plumber.
 We look at some of the most common problems and solutions to help get your garden hose up and running as soon as possible.
+Fitting an outside tap is essential for efficient watering and garden maintenance, ensuring your outdoor space stays functional and accessible.

 No water is coming out the garden tap at all